nt246/NTRES6940-data-science/lecture_notes/lesson2-rmarkdown-github.md

 By the end of today’s class, students are expected to be able to:

-  - Write documents in markdown on GitHub and RStudio, and render these documents to html and pdf with RStudio.
+  - Write documents in RMarkdown, and render these documents to html with RStudio.
-  - Choose whether html or pdf is an appropriate output
+  - Understand the basic formatting used to combine text, code, tables and plots in RMarkdown documents
   - Style an Rmd document by editing the YAML header
   - Demonstrate at least two Rmd code chunk options
   - Make presentation slides using one of the R Markdown presentation